pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 ### `Bits`

-"y_bit" provides the "Bits" iterator, which takes a bit array and loops over all the bits set within it:
+"y_bit" provides the "Bits" iterator, which takes a bit array and loops overall the bits set within it:

 ```pawn